 Supergiant Games is one of the top dogs in the indie game development scene, and for good reason.
 Their games are highly polished, fun, and are packed with quality writing and characters.
 Transistor came out in 2015 and was shortly thereafter ported to iOS, and it is still one of the best action RPGs you can play.
 In the game, you play Red, a famous singer who comes into contact with the Transistor.
 After which, you are relentlessly pursued by the Process — a deadly robot force that wants the Transistor at all costs.
 You must survive the relentless onslaught and discover why they want the Transistor.
 The game was redesigned for touch controls, but it also has MFi (Made For iPhone) support, so you can play the game the way it was initially designed to be played.

 Battle Chasers: Nightwar is inspired by classic RPGs of yesteryear, but the game has its own sense of identity thanks to its solid story and fantastic art design.
 Players take control of Gully, a young girl who is looking for her missing father.
 Five unlikely allies accompany her as they explore dungeons and fight in Final Fantasy-style turn-based combat.
 The game has randomly generated dungeons, so each play-through is always unique and different.
-Battle Chasers also has a deep crafting system for all the player equipment.
+Battle Chasers also has a deep crafting system for all your equipment.
 Even several years after its release, the game is still a ton of fun to play.
-It has everything an RPG player could want, and that’s why it makes it on this list.
+It has everything an RPG player could want, and that’s why it makes it onto this list.

-Final Fantasy XV: Pocket Edition is worth mentioning just for the sheer audacity of it.
+Final Fantasy XV: Pocket Edition is worth mentioning just for its sheer audacity.
 Packing one of the largest JRPGs of all time onto a mobile platform sounds insane.
 And yet, that’s precisely what they did.
 Not only did Square Enix overhaul the graphics and gameplay for mobile, but it’s also pretty good.
 In fact, it’s really good.
 Final Fantasy XV: Pocket Edition has the exact same story as the console version.
 And while the gameplay loop is notably different, it packs in a surprising amount of the original experience.
 If you are curious about Final Fantasy XV but don’t have a console or PC to play it on, Pocket Edition is a perfectly viable way to experience it, and that’s a bizarre and awesome thing to say.

-- The best RPGs for Android
+- The best Apple iPhone 14 screen protectors for 2022

-- The best Android games you can play offline
+- The best Android games available right now (October 2022)